-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Rates are weighted based on the population density in each geographic region.
-Quoted rates are based on a 21-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:
+Quoted rates are based on a 30-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person